The types of building drawings required for the execution of projects are prepared by the Architect. Structural consultant and other consultants.

 - In the case of arches give the radius of the arches.

-- Show and give the details of grooves, cornices, flower beds with respect to ±0’0″.
+- Show and give the details of grooves, cornices, and flower beds with respect to ±0’0″.

-- Show the height of pardies, drop, inverted pardi, etc.
+- Show the height of pardies, drops, inverted pardi, etc.

 - Show plaster Patta width floor-wise.

 - Front elevational treatment complete details.

 - Door frame shutter drawing, schedule with fixtures, and fastenings with their heights.

 - Windows drawings with their schedule for fixtures and fastening.

 - Show the position of windows on the wall inside and outside with respect to the room.